tomrpl/defiscan/README.md

 ## Acknowledgement

+### L2Beat

 This project utilizes the pizza diagrams developed and used inside L2Beat.
 We are grateful for their commitment to open access and knowledge sharing.

 Their original work is open-sourced under the permissive MIT License, and we acknowledge their contribution.

+### DefiLlama

+We also thank DefiLlama for providing comprehensive DeFi data through their API, specifically the historical chain TVL and protocol data that powers our analytics.
+Their commitment to transparent and accessible DeFi data has been invaluable to this project.